tgen/vcfMerger2/README.md

 # How to Install
-You can install vcfMerger2 in two ways:
+You can install vcfMerger2 in three ways:
-1. download the git repository as a compressed archived, uncompressed and untar the archive, and update your `PATH` with the command
+1. download the git repository as a compressed archived, uncompressed and untar the archive, then optionally update your `PATH` with the command
 `export PATH=/install_directory/vcfMerger2/bin/:${PATH}`

 2. clone the repository and add the bin directory to your `PATH` as described above.
+3. clone a specific release version of vcfMerger2, such as for instance for the versio 0.5.0-beta, the following command:
+`git clone git@github.com:tgen/vcfMerger2.git --release  0.5.0-beta`
+or
+`git clone https://github.com/tgen/vcfMerger2.git --release  0.5.0-beta`

 After installing, you may delete the test_data directory unless you want to run the demo script.